 Use supplements year-round

 One of the most well-known supplements to help with shedding is fish oil.
 Fish oil is an excellent source of Omega-3 fatty acids, essential for maintaining healthy skin and a healthy coat.
-Many dog foods don’t provide enough Omega-3 fatty acids, so it’s beneficial to supplement them.

 If their stomach isn’t absorbing their food’s nutrients properly, this will affect other areas of their body, including their skin and coat health.
 And when their skin and coat aren’t healthy, shedding is more pronounced.